-If the recipient states that they did not receive the bitcoins, please ask them to confirm the receiving address.
-If you have sent to the correct address but the recipient cannot see the bitcoins in their wallet, then it is possible you have mistakenly sent BCH to a BTC address (or vice-versa).
+If you have sent to the correct address but the recipient cannot see the bitcoin in their wallet, then it is possible you have mistakenly sent BTC to a BCH address (or vice-versa).